-Significant future work will be required to successfully implement and assess these recommendations as well as to fully understand and adequately address the university's current salary structure problems.
-This includes, but is not limited to, a deeper dive into faculty salary data that could potentially document the extent and key drivers of salary inequity and better identify promising practices by identifying units that are making the most progress in addressing their salary structure problems.
+While this document represents an early analysis of salary practices at CU Boulder in terms of their potential to worsen or improve salary structure problems like inequity, significant future work will be required to successfully implement and assess these recommendations as well as to fully understand and adequately address the university's current salary structure problems.
+This includes, but is not limited to, a deeper dive into salary data that could potentially document the extent as well as the key drivers of salary inequity and better identify promising practices by identifying units that are making the most progress in addressing their salary structure problems.
 While the FSPWG was able to draw on the collected experience of its members in understanding the sources and extent of such problems, we lacked access to salary data from which detailed analyses could be made and important hypotheses tested.
-Further review and discussion leading to additional recommendations for merit pool increases or alternate sources to fund rectification of inequities in units could also be prioritized for future work. with our recommendations calling for more support but without identifying concrete sources or strategies for securing this.
+Further review and discussion leading to additional recommendations for merit pool increases or alternate sources to fund reparations of inequities in units could also be prioritized for future work, with our recommendations calling for more support but without identifying concrete sources or strategies for securing this.
 This might include considering what options may be available internally and benchmarking what other universities are doing under similar fiscal constraints.
 Additionally, the current lack of oversight of the salary audit process needs to be formally addressed.
 This could include creating a potential accountability board, oversight by BFA including the submission of annual reports, or other solutions.
 An important item to be addressed in future work is creating dedicated training for Directors, Chairs, and Deans related to addressing these issues.
 Lastly, with the complex nature of contracts and appointments of non-TT faculty, we also recommend an in-depth study of salary equity relative to these faculty ranks.